gvwilson/sensibleadventures/gleam/gleam.md

 The path ran straight, then went right, then right again, then left, then up a little rise, just nine steps.
 There they were, four round beads and two square ones, worn with age.
-They were at Granna Shimmer's house.
+They were at Grandma Shimmer's house.

 Gleam took a deep breath and knocked on the door.
-"Granna!" he called.
+"Grandma!" he called.
-"Granna Shimmer!
+"Grandma Shimmer!
 It's me, Gleam!"

 "Gleam?"
 He heard a creak as she got up out of her rocking chair.
 The door flew open.
 Gleam suddenly found himself wrapped up in a fierce hug.

-"Oh, Gleam," Granna Shimmer sniffled.
+"Oh, Gleam," Grandma Shimmer sniffled.
 "What happened?
 I told your father that I'd given you some light, and you were right there on the path string---how did you ever get lost?
 And how did you find your way back?"

-"I didn't get lost, Granna," Gleam said.
+"I didn't get lost, Grandma," Gleam said.
 "I went to get some more light from Number One.
 And you'll never guess what I found!"

 "What?"
-Granna Shimmer let go of the young boy.
+Grandma Shimmer let go of the young boy.
 Gleam could almost hear her frown in the darkness.
 "You went to get some more light?
 What foolishness is this?
 Is this another one of your stories?"

 "I did!"
 Gleam insisted.
 "I jumped in the back of his wagon, and went all the way back to town.
-That's where he lives, Granna, in *our* town.
+That's where he lives, Grandma, in *our* town.
 And you'll never guess what else I found.
 Look!"

-Gleam lifted up the can of light and sprayed a whole cupful into the air.  *Splurt!* Granna Shimmer's jaw dropped when she saw the robot standing just a few paces behind Gleam.
+Gleam lifted up the can of light and sprayed a whole cupful into the air.  *Splurt!* Grandma Shimmer's jaw dropped when she saw the robot standing just a few paces behind Gleam.

 "Hello," #20717 said uncertainly, raising his hand to wave.

 "Oh no!"
-Granna Shimmer shrieked.
+Grandma Shimmer shrieked.
 "It's them!
 They've found us!
 They've found us!"

 ## Chapter 12 ----------

 "Wait!"
 Gleam said.
 "He won't hurt you!"
 But it was too late.
-Granna Shimmer slammed the door shut, then yanked it open again so that she could grab Gleam's arm.
+Grandma Shimmer slammed the door shut, then yanked it open again so that she could grab Gleam's arm.

 "Get inside!
 Get inside!" she said frantically as she tried to drag him into her little house.

-"Granna, stop!"
+"Grandma, stop!"
 Gleam pulled away from her so hard that he fell down on the path at the robot's feet.
-Granna Shimmer stooped over to pick up a handful of stones and threw them at the robot.
+Grandma Shimmer stooped over to pick up a handful of stones and threw them at the robot.

 "Get back!
 Get back, you loathsome thing!" she cried.
 The robot stood there and let the stones bounce off its head and chest.

-"Granna, stop, please!"
+"Grandma, stop, please!"
 Gleam pleaded again.
 This wasn't what was supposed to happen!

-Granna Shimmer bent over to pick up some more stones.
-At the same time, the robot stepped forward to help Gleam to his feet, so that when Granna Shimmer straightened up, the robot was right in front of her nose.
+Grandma Shimmer bent over to pick up some more stones.
+At the same time, the robot stepped forward to help Gleam to his feet, so that when Grandma Shimmer straightened up, the robot was right in front of her nose.

 "Aaagh!" she cried.
 She stumbled backward.
 Her foot slipped on the loose stones beneath her.
 As she fell backward, her head hit the door frame with a sickening *crack!*

-"Granna!"
+"Grandma!"
 Gleam cried.
 He knelt down beside her and took her hand just as the last of the light he had sprayed faded away into nothing.

 For one gut-wrenching moment Gleam couldn't find her pulse.
 There!